SciPost/SciPost/README.rst

 Installing
 ==========

-See the detailed instructions in :doc:`docs/installation`.
+See the :doc:`detailed installation instructions <docs/installation>`.

 Deployement